Eul-yong Ta

-Eul-yong Ta is a South Korean internet phenomenon used to describe the incident when South Korean footballer Lee Eul-yong slapped Li Yi from China on the back of his head during a match in December 2003, or to describe the slap itself.
+Eul-yong Ta is a South Korean internet phenomenon and meme referring to an on-field incident between footballers Lee Eul-yong and Li Yi that occurred during a June 2003 football match between South Korea and China at the 2003 East Asian Football Championship.

-Eul-yong Ta is a combination of [Lee] Eul-yong and ta (打), which means strike or blow in Korean.
-The term would roughly translate as "Eul-yong Strike" or "Eul-yong Smash" in English.
+Eul-yong Ta is a combination of [Lee] Eul-yong and the Hanja character ta (打), which roughly translates "to strike" or"blow" in Korean.

 Background

 Koreaphobia

-"Koreaphobia" (공한증) has been coined by Chinese journalists to describe expectation of China losing against Korea.
-The Korea Republic national football team went head-to-head against the Chinese team 26 times as of 2006.
-The results of the match were 15 wins and 11 draws.
+"Koreaphobia" (공한증; 恐韩症) is a term coined by Chinese journalists to describe the expectation that the Chinese national team will lose against Korea.
+As of July 2026, both nations have played against each other 39 times, with China only winning twice.

 Anti-Chinese sentiment in Korea

 The Korean media has said that the popularity of Eul-yong Ta is a result of anger over Chinese-Korean geographical disputes.
 Prior to the time of the match, South Korea had been involved in geographical disputes with China regarding Goguryeo, Jiandao, and Northeast Project of the Chinese Academy of Social Sciences.
 In 1998, a Chinese goalkeeper injured Hwang Sun-Hong, the main forward for the national team until his retirement in 2003.
 This prevented Hwang from playing in the 1998 World Cup in France.